AaltoGIS/GeoHPC/source/getting-started/install-env.rst

 - projappl with **50 GB capacity** for intermediate processes
 - scratch with **1 TB capacity** for big output

-We will proceed using projappl to install our personal environment.
+We will proceed using *projappl* to install our personal environment.
+Note!
+We will use *projappl* just in case the disk *scratch* is cleaned up.
+In this case you will not lose your environment and no need to install it again.

 Create your personal folder